Accurate Benchmarking

 loop overhead becomes.

-Let’s denote the total time for method1
+Let’s denote the total time for method1 to run times

 as , and the total loop overhead